MKO Abiola Stadium

 MKO Abiola Stadium is a multi-use stadium in Abeokuta, Nigeria.
-It is currently used mostly for football matches and is the home stadium of Gateway F.C.
+It is currently used mostly for football matches and is the home stadium of Gateway F.C. and Abeokuta Stormers SC.
 The stadium has a capacity of 10,000 people.

 Name

-The stadium name refers to Moshood Kashimawo Olawale Abiola an important businessman, publisher, politician and aristocrat of Abeokuta, Ogun State.
+The stadium's name refers to Moshood Kashimawo Olawale Abiola a businessman, publisher, politician and aristocrat of Abeokuta, Ogun State.